wesavetheworld/scraper-4/README.md

 ````

 ####Dashboard cache
-This database saves a user's dashboard array of domains and keywords on the first load from MySQL
+This database caches a user's dashboard array of domains and keywords on the first load from MySQL

 *Dashboard key*
 ````